Short-Term & Temporary Disability in Missouri: Applying

 Apply for temporary disability through Workers’ Compensation by immediately reporting the job-related incident to your employer.
 File the notice in writing and keep a copy for your records, noting the date you mailed the document or handed it to a person in your human resources department.

-After reporting your injury, your employer should arrange for the necessary medical treatment and the filing of the reports with the Department of Labor.
+After reporting your injury, your employer should arrange for the necessary medical treatment and file the reports with the Department of Labor.